 - The mooring place is the same for departure as well as arriving

-- This price is the price per person, not per boat
+- This price is per person, not per boat